sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md

 1. Navigate back to the `simple-windows-vm.bicep` file and click on the **Edit** button once again.

-1. Next, add the following code after the variables:
+1. Next, add the following code after the variables in line number 93:

    ```bicep
    module storageModule './storage.bicep' = {